iamarjitgoyal/Spotify_Clone/README.md

 - Fork the repository.
 - Clone the project to your local.
-- Open the project folder with Android Studio.
+- Open the project folder with Visual Studio Code or any IDE that you use.
-- Change gradle settings to match the project's gradle settings.
-- Run a build.
 - And you are good to go!